JaVonox/LanguageDesign/README.txt

 --- 2.3 General Syntax ---
 The :c language follows a C derivative structure. each statement is expected to end with a semicolon, else the next line is considered part of the same statement.
 This principle extends to functions - including while and if statments.
-This principle is discussed further in the following segments.
+This is discussed further in the following segments.

 --- 2.4.
 Variables ---
 Variables may take the form of any of the aforementioned data types.
 Variables are typed statically, and attempts to assign an invalid value to a variable will cause errors.